 In 1997 Ken left NH College and negotiated separating the club from NH College.
 At that time the club consisted of some 600 to 800 members.
 Season startup meetings in September were attended by as many as 285 members eager to sign up for the destination trip of the coming season.
 Over the next few years under Ken’s stewardship as Executive Director the club continued to grow.
 At this point in time, up to 100 members were participating in ski racing at Pat’s Peak.
 Racing, chaired by Brent Siveright, consisted of 4 to 6 teams having fun racing Thursday nights from January to March.
 At Ken’s demise in May of 2000 club membership stood at over 800 members.

 In September of 2000 under direction of the existing board consisting of Victor Snowdon, acting President, Dan Dorgan, Mike Collier, Dale Rogers and others, the club was organized as a corporation and established as a non-profit organization with the State of New Hampshire.
 In 2001 Brent Siveright became club president.
 Jeff Lavoie succeeded as president in 2007, and Jim Eilenberger took over leadership of racing.
 Under Jeff’s leadership and with new members came more and new year round activities.
-Weekend mountain biking activities began which evolved into weekly biking from June to September.
-Occasional kayak trips down the Merrimack evolved into a kayak trips nearly every weekend on various rivers around the state, as well as ocean kayaking along the NH coast, and northern Mass.
-Jim Eilenberger was elected president when Jeff stepped down in 2011.
+Weekend mountain biking activities began which evolved into weekly biking from June to September, and with the advent of fat biking, biking is happening year-round.
+Occasional kayak trips down the Merrimack evolved into a kayak trips nearly every other weekend on various rivers around the state, as well as ocean kayaking along the NH coast, and northern Mass.
+In 2011, Jim Eilenberger was elected president and led a very committed, volunteer Board of Directors.
+In 2017, Kevin Reigstad became the current NH Ski Club president.